robusta-dev/holmesgpt/README.md

 Reduce the risk of application updates by running a scan 5 minutes after a deploy.

-This is typically setup with CI/CD, but lets start with a local example:
+Start with a local example:

 ```bash
 # TODO: deploy a new software version